 PL: It just really sucks, because we really just don’t know what happened.

 MW: It’s tragic, and for his kids.
 Who knows what happened?
 It’s just sad.
 I don’t think he was capable of suicide, but who knows?
 I don’t want to say.
 His children and family were huge to him.
-He loved them to death – too much [for suicide].
+He loved them to death – too much.
 It’s just tragic.

-AMG: When I mention he passed away, and that I will never go to Brazil, I will say that my brother was murdered.
-I’ve an open mind and thought about how Arturo was, the way he was speaking to me.
+AMG: I’ve an open mind and thought about how Arturo was, the way he was speaking to me.
 [Suicide] could be an option but my heart doesn’t tell me so.
 Deep inside, I know he was murdered.
 I’m always waiting for a phone call that they will find out what happened.
 We accused [Amanda back then] because we were mourning.
 Now, after 10 years, I cannot say because I was not there.
 It’s a mystery.
 We don’t have that closure.

 Was the relationship with his wife a reflection of one of his flaws – that he could not see it was perhaps not a good one?
 Did he have a self-destruct button?

 PL: Yeah, that could very well be.
 There was talk that they were going to split up and get divorced, then they went on this vacation.
 He’d been through a divorce attourney; she decided they should take a vacation, and he never came home.
 He had a son and a daughter; he only saw his daughter at certain times, and he was afraid she would take his son to Brazil and he wouldn’t see him.